 Jesus was a man’s man, and the fact that fisherman, carpenters, farmers, solders, and tax collectors followed him proves it.
 His disciples absorbed and imitated his masculinity and never looked back.[7]

-Men also get their spiritual masculinity from male role models in the church have modeled themselves on Christ.
+Men also get their spiritual masculinity from male role models in the church who have modeled themselves on Christ.
 In most cases it is better caught than taught.
 Masculine church leaders reproduce that masculinity in other men.
 1 Timothy 3:1-7 is a good description of what it looks like.
 When church elders see the importance of spiritual masculinity, replicating it becomes central to their discipleship efforts.

 Often, however, our discipleship programs target women and children—not men.
 This explains why, on any given Sunday, there are sixty women to every forty men in the average American church.
 In many cases, ministries to men are an afterthought.
 In others they are non-existent or hard to find.
 The reason is simple.
 Women’s ministries proliferate with little effort, whereas men’s ministries only flourish with focused effort and great perseverance over time.